-- ♦ Capital outlay funding will continue to be funded at 100%, 70% from State capital outlay funds and 30% from "2 Mil" funding. - ♦ The Charter School will house 615 Elementary Students for the 2007 school year. - School employees will be able to participate in the FRS (Florida Retirement System).
+- ♦ Capital outlay funding will continue to be funded at 100%, 75% from State capital outlay funds and 25% from "2 Mil" funding. - ♦ The Charter School will house 610 Elementary Students for the 2008 school year. - ♦ The Charter School's contribution to the Florida Retirement System (FRS) will remain unchanged at 9.85%. - ♦ The 2007-2008 Budget includes a net decrease of 2.5 full-time positions and an increase of 1 part-time position. - Salary increases will remain consistent with those granted by the School Board of Broward County.